EPSRC Data Expectations

 Where do you want to archive your data?
 For a quick overview on where and how to publish your research data click on the EPSRC decision tree.

-EPSRC Recently Asked Questions
+EPSRC Frequently Asked Questions

 Here are answers to questions researchers asked us in recent EPSRC workshops.
-Please book your place (April 2015) if you want to get a comprehensive overview of EPSRC Research Data Requirements.